Dolphins have evolved complex sensory functions, which they use as a form of echolocation. In this article, we look at how they manage to do this.

 How Fast Do Dolphins Echolocate?

 The speed of sound waves traveling through water is much quicker than through air.
-Through the air, the speed of sound is about 2.9 km/s, whereas, in water, the speed of sound travels about 1.5 km/s.
+Through the air, the rate of sound is about 2.9 km/s, whereas, in water, the speed of sound travels about 1.5 km/s.
 Dolphins use this information to interpret the distance and size of the target.

 Do Toothed Whales Use Echolocation?